How to charter a superyacht: Navigating the yacht charter process

 “Once all details of the contract and remaining payment terms have been agreed upon, the required deposit is sent to the indicated recipient, normally but not always an escrow account, the broker’s account or sometimes directly to the yacht owner.
 Your broker should follow up with confirmation of funds received, as well as coordinating all of the necessary details up to your embarkation.
 Finally, throughout the charter, he or she will also check in to ensure that all is well.
 The ideal broker will follow up post-charter to hear your impressions of your holiday, the yacht and crew.”

-With such a complex and personal process, it is source a good charter broker and maintaining open communication.
-Read tips for choosing a reputable charter broker and forging a harmonious working relationship here.
+With such a complex and personal process, it's wise to source a good charter broker and maintaining open communication.